dorahacksglobal/quantum-randomness-generator/README.md

 ### Clauser-Horne-ShimonyHolt (CHSH) game

-CHSH game was proposed in paper [3], in which an inequality is used to discriminate the quantum mechanics from the local hidden-variable theories.
-Here, we empoly the same game settings as the paper [4].
+CHSH game was proposed in the paper [3], in which inequality is used to discriminate the quantum mechanics from the local hidden-variable theories.
+Here, we employ the same game settings as the paper [4].
 In every trial, a Bell state is generated and distributed to two players, named Alice and Bob.
-The two players randomly select their measurements basis as $a_i\in\{0,1\}$ and $b_i\in\{0,1\}$.
-Then, the measurement outputs is denotes as $x_i, y_i$.
-The Bell value in single trial $i$ is calculated as
+The two players randomly select their measurements' basis as $a_i\in\{0,1\}$ and $b_i\in\{0,1\}$.
+Then, the measurement outputs are denoted as $x_i, y_i$.
+The Bell value in a single trial $i$ is calculated as

 $$J_i=\begin{cases}
 1,&\text{if}\quad x_i\bigoplus y_i=a_ib_i \\